-If an injured resident does not know exactly what caused his or her injury, but it is the type of injury that would not have occurred without negligence on the part of the nursing home, his or her attorney may invoke a legal doctrine known as “res ipsa loquitur,” which places the burden on the nursing home to show that it was not negligent.
+If an injured resident does not know exactly what caused his or her injury, but it is the type of injury that would not have occurred without negligence on the part of the nursing home, his or her Hollywood personal injury lawyer may invoke a legal doctrine known as “res ipsa loquitur,” which places the burden on the nursing home to show that it was not negligent.
 To invoke this doctrine successfully, a plaintiff has to show that:

 - Evidence of the actual cause of the injury is not obtainable;

 - The injury is not the kind that ordinarily occurs in the absence of negligence by someone;

 - The plaintiff was not responsible for his or her own injury;